 The Sigma 150-600mm DG OS HSM f/5 – 6.3 + teleconverter kit TC-1401 bundle wasn’t enough for me.
-I just wanted to see, how the world looks like through the maximum telephoto lens, affordable for many of us at once.
-The difference in price between the 150-600mm C (or 150-600mm S) + TC-2001 combination and for instance the Sigma 300-800mm f/5.6 DG EX APO IF HSM is huge.
+I just wanted to see, what the world looks like through the maximum telephoto lens, affordable for many of us at once.
+The difference in price between the 150-600mm C (or 150-600mm S) + TC-2001 combination and for instance, the Sigma 300-800mm f/5.6 DG EX APO IF HSM is huge.
 The 300-800mm lens costs an arm and leg really, and you can buy a quite good car for this price.
 I think, that by having an option for zoom extension up to 1200mm I reached somewhat the top border, considering the reasonable price range and obviously a high-end device.
 Saying a high-end device I mean something far better than for example the Opteka 420-800mm f/8.3 HD Telephoto Zoom Lens, which costs for a song, although its aperture at 800mm already is out of the question (f/16 vs f/9 in 150-600mm C + TC-1401).
 Maybe I will have an occasion to test it in the future, who knows?
-For now, I am going to run you through all the pros and cons of the teleconverter TC-2001 attached to Sigma 150-600mm f/5 – 6.3 Contemporary lens.
+For now, I am going to run you through all the pros and cons of the teleconverter TC-2001 attached to a Sigma 150-600mm f/5 – 6.3 Contemporary lens.

 - BUILD QUALITY & DESIGN

-The teleconverter TC-2001 comes as a very solid lens.
+The teleconverter TC-2001 comes with a very solid lens.
 It’s dust and waterproof.
 Furthermore, the size of this teleconverter is more convenient to use.
 It’s about thrice thicker than TC-1401, which simplifies the mount and detachment a lot.

 The basic construction of Sigma Teleconverter TC-2001 includes 10 elements in 5 groups.